Best free iPad apps

-It used to boast an eye-searing white-and-orange-on-black color scheme that was a little like being repeatedly punched in the eyes, but now Bloomberg has grown up, discovered a palette (a subtler, serious "things on black," for the most part), and has subsequently become a much more usable business news and stocks app.
+It used to boast an eye-searing white-and-orange-on-black colour scheme that was a little like being repeatedly punched in the eyes, but now Bloomberg has grown up, discovered a palette (a subtler, serious 'things on black', for the most part), and has subsequently become a much more usable business news and stocks app.

 Like Dropbox, Evernote (a free online service for saving ideas – text documents, images and web clips – that you can then access from multiple devices) works the same way on the iPad as it does on the iPhone.
 It benefits from the iPad's larger screen, which enables you to see and navigate your stored snippets more easily.

 When the YouTube app presumably became a victim of the ongoing and increasingly tedious Apple/Google spat, there were concerns Google wouldn't respond.
 Those turned out to be unfounded, because here's yet another bespoke, nicely designed Google-created app for iOS.
 The interface is specifically tuned for the iPad, and AirPlay enables you to fire videos at an Apple TV.

 We could all use a bit of brain training from time to time and Elevate is a great way to do it.
 It aims to improve your writing, reading, speaking, listening and maths skills through a variety of daily challenges, which keep your brain active and test you in entertaining ways.
 A beautiful interface makes it a joy to use and the core app is free, but extra features can be added with a subscription.